-Artists: Claudia Barcheri, Christian Bazant-Hegemark, Hannes Egger, Barbara Gamper, Vanessa Hanni, Maria CM Hilber, Emilian Hinteregger, Erika Hock, Zora Kreuzer, Oliver Laric, Roberta Lima, Rosmarie Lukasser, Selene Magnolia, Eva Mair, Simone Salvatore Melis, Ludovic Nkoth, Bernd Oppl, Quayola, Rita Slodička, Ludwig Thalheimer, Maria Walcher, Letizia Werth
+Artist: Claudia Barcheri, Christian Bazant-Hegemark, Maria CM Hilber, Hannes Egger, Barbara Gamper, Vanessa Hanni, Emilian Hinteregger, Erika Hock, Zora Kreuzer, Oliver Laric, Roberta Lima, Rosmarie Lukasser, Eva Mair, Selene Magnolia, Simone Salvatore Melis, Ludovic Nkoth, Bernd Oppl, Quayola, Rita Slodička, Ludwig Thalheimer, Maria Walcher, Letizia Werth

-Curated by: Valerio Dehò, Luigi Fassi, Sabine Gamper, Günther Oberhollenzer, Andreas Kofler, Magdalene Schmidt, Anne Schloen, Susanne Waiz
+Curators: Valerio Dehò, Luigi Fassi, Sabine Gamper, Andreas Kofler, Günther Oberhollenzer, Magdalene Schmidt, Anne Schloen, Susanne Waiz

 Kunst Meran – a private association for the arts, founded 25 years ago and active as a municipal arthouse under the Meran arcades for 20 years now – has, for this anniversary, invited eight curators to examine the role of art in the present day.
 These curators have worked with Kunst Meran over the past 25 years, and all have now enthusiastically signed up to the concept of a chorale exhibition for the anniversary.